Henry Arthur Callis

 Henry Arthur Callis (January 14, 1887 – November 12, 1974) was a physician and one of the seven founders (commonly referred to as The Seven Jewels) of Alpha Phi Alpha fraternity at Cornell University in 1906.
-Callis co-authored the fraternity name with George Kelley and became the only Jewel to become General President of the fraternity (1915).
-Callis assisted in the organization of several chapters, including Xi Lambda Chapter (1924) in Chicago.
+Callis co-authored the fraternity name with George Kelley and became the only Jewel to become general president of the fraternity (1915).
+Callis assisted in the organization of several chapters, including Xi Lambda Chapter (1924) in Chicago and Alpha Nu Lambda (1928) in Tuskegee, AL.

 Biography

-Callis was born in Rochester, New York and attended Cornell University and Rush Medical College.
+Callis was born in Rochester, New York, and attended Cornell University and Rush Medical College.
 He became a physician and worked as a medical consultant at the Veterans' Hospital in Tuskegee, Alabama.
-He was Professor of Medicine at Howard University and a frequent contributor to medical journals.
+He was professor of medicine at Howard University and a frequent contributor to medical journals.

+Callis in 1940 was the first African American selected to be a diplomate of the American Board of Internal Medicine.

 The Eta Tau Lambda chapter of Alpha Phi Alpha created Alpha Phi Alpha Homes Inc. to address housing for low-income families, individuals and senior citizens in Akron, Ohio.
 In 1971, Alpha Homes received an $11.5 million grant from HUD to begin groundbreaking on Channelwood Village with the Henry Arthur Callis Tower as its centerpiece.

-Callis died on November 12, 1974 in Washington, D.C.
+Callis died on November 12, 1974, in Washington, D.C.
 His death was a milestone for the fraternity as Callis became the last Jewel to enter its Omega Chapter—distinguished to contain the names of deceased fraternity members, and the Alpha Phi Alpha entered a period when it had no living "Jewels".
 The Callis Papers - personal and family papers of Henry Callis including awards, certificates, clippings, correspondence, a diary, notebooks, photographs, programs and scrapbooks relating to Callis and his family - were donated to Howard University's Moorland-Spingarn Research Center.

 Personal life

 Callis was the second husband of poet Alice Dunbar; their marriage ended in divorce.
+His third wife was social worker, employment specialist Myra Colson Callis; they married in 1927, and she survived him.
+He had two daughters, Jane and Helen.